koomited/cowrywise-customer-plan-abandonment/README.md

 ##  Future works
 - For now, I have not tested the deployement because of lack of credit on gcp.
 But I will do it very soon.
 - Automate model monitoring and retrain model if performance decreased.
+- Flask backend is modular and easy to expand (e.g., adding new routes or model versions).
+- UI can be enhanced or replaced with a React or Vue frontend if needed.